-The Ultimate Guide to Chinese Province Stereotypes Online
+The Ultimate Guide to Chinese Province Stereotypes Online (Part 1: Northern China)

-The Ultimate Guide to Chinese Province Stereotypes Online
+The Ultimate Guide to Chinese Province Stereotypes Online (Part 1: Northern China)

-Mar 13, 2026 Updated Mar 14, 2026 4 sections 23 min read
+Mar 13, 2026 Updated Mar 18, 2026 12 sections 53 min read

 If you’ve ever browsed Chinese forums, TikTok comments, or meme pages, you’ve probably noticed something interesting: Chinese people love making jokes about each other’s provinces.
-Every region in China has its own reputation online — some are seen as rich, some as spicy-food obsessed, some as business geniuses, and some… well, let’s just say the internet can be brutal.
+Every region in China has its own reputation online — some are seen as rich, some as spicy-food obsessed, some as business geniuses, and some… well, the internet can be brutal.

 📖 Article Contents